Opalinium/nocturna-docs/terms.md

 ### 8.2 Data Security

 While we implement reasonable security measures to protect data, including application-level encryption of sensitive fields and secure access controls, we cannot guarantee absolute security.
-Encrypted fields include message content, author names, moderation and mute reasons, reminder messages, rank card bios, and metrics game names.
+Encrypted fields include message content, author names, moderation and mute reasons, reminder messages, and rank card bios.
 Certain operational identifiers (such as Discord user IDs, guild IDs, and channel IDs) are stored in plaintext where required for core bot functionality and relational integrity.
 You acknowledge that you provide data at your own risk.

 ### 8.3 Patreon Data